The HART Prize for Human Rights is a competition for young people who are interested in global issues.

 HART is pleased to be able to offer talks or workshops to students in secondary schools and sixth forms, introducing them to the concept of human rights and encouraging action.
 We have a wealth of inspiring stories of our partners’ transformational work to share with your students.
 These sessions can fit in with your existing PSHE programme or act as further extra-curricular enrichment.
 We believe that it is of paramount importance that young people are globally aware, responsible citizens who are able to relate to different situations around the world.

-Please be in touch with Jo at email@example.com to learn more about how your school can become involved or to arrange a session on human rights.
+Please be in touch with Steph at firstname.lastname@example.org to learn more about how your school can become involved or to arrange a session on human rights.